cooperdk/YAPO-e-plus/README.md

 # YAPO e+
 ## Yet Another Porn Organizer (extended plus)

-#### *The YAPO website is (still) coming soon!*
+#### *The YAPO website is (still) coming soon, but look at how nice it looks at http://www.porn-organizer.org!*

 #### For information about updates, please refer to CHANGELOG

 *If you don't want to mess with Python and all the dependencies, there is an installer (Windows 10 64-bit) located here: https://github.com/cooperdk/YAPO-e-plus/releases.
 It may not include newer commits, please check the changelog and you can manually update the YAPO code after installation.*

-##### This is a branch of the original YAPO on which I'm making improvements, such as in-browser playback, file matching and more scraping options.
+##### This is a heavily changed fork of the original YAPO on which originally planned features have been added, such as in-browser playback, actual scene scraping (plugged into API's), automatic website recognition and more actor discovery options.
 Find the original readme at the bottom (delimited with a line of "=" signs).

 There is a setup available for an easy install.
 On the releases page, there is a "Getting Started" guide which also includes setup instructions.